flutter/flutter-intellij/docs/android.md

 project but this requires some changes to Android Studio to implement.

-If you have not run your Flutter app you may see Andriod Studio report a build error when you open the `android` project.
+If you have not run your Flutter app you may see Android Studio report a build error when you open the `android` project.
 Use Build>Make Project to fix it.